Last updated March 13, 2020

 Loom Desktop App

-The Loom desktop app is a new feature that was released in 2018.
-It’s free screencasting software that you download to your computer so you can record any part of your device.
+The Loom desktop app is free screencasting software that you download to your computer so you can record any part of your device.

 Like the Chrome app, you have three choices for recording: screen and cam, screen only, or cam only.